Working towards a more diverse engineering and technology workforce

-We believe we all have a huge role to play in inspiring tomorrow’s engineers, and in helping to create a more diverse engineering workforce, reflective of the UK population.
+We believe we all have a huge role to play in inspiring tomorrow’s engineers, and in helping to create a more diverse engineering and technology workforce, reflective of the UK population.

-To achieve this, we have an ambition to ensure more diverse young people effectively engage with STEM engagement activities, to inform and inspire them to pursue a career in engineering.
+To achieve this, we have an ambition to ensure more diverse young people effectively engage with STEM engagement activities, to inform and inspire them to pursue a career in engineering and technology.